oplS16projects/Fred-s-Stockroom/template.md

-# Project Title: Stracket
+# Project Title: Fred's StockRoom

 ### Statement
 Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?
 In our earlier discussions, we began thinking about how we can get live stock prices from Dow Jones.
-To ensure this, we have designed a GUI interface that allows a user to enter ticker symbols and get the current price of the stock.
+To ensure this, we have designed a GUI interface that allows a user to enter ticker symbols and get current price of the stock.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?